Gutena/gutena-team/readme.txt

 One of the standout features of Gutena Team block is the ability to include a popup with additional information about each team member.
 This allows you to provide more detail about their role, experience, and expertise without cluttering up the main display.

 === Hover Effect ===
-The Hover Effect option adds a stylish touch to your team member display, with an animation that activates when the user hovers their mouse over a profile picture.
+The Hover Effect option adds a stylish touch to your team member display, you can give the shadow effect and change the color of background and content on hover.

-=== Pagination and Navigation:
+=== Pagination and Navigation ===
 And with pagination and navigation options, you can make it easy for users to browse through your team members and find the information they need.

 === Autoplay ===